Verse-by-Verse Study

 Taken Captive by Popular Philosophy

 Today there are many who teach a way of life they claim will bring fulfillment and meaning.
-While they ignore or deny the influences of faith in God and the real joy that comes from “love in the Spirit” (Col 1:8) and “joy in the Lord” (Isa 58:14).
+While they ignore or deny the influences of faith in God and the real joy that comes from “love in the Spirit” (Col 1:8) and “joy in the Lord” (Isa 58:14) and “joy given by the Holy Spirit” (1 Thess 1:6)

-They want you to accept popular philosophies, because they reject the “wisdom and understanding that the Spirit gives” (Col 1:9).
+They want you to accept popular philosophies, promoted by highly educated men and women.
+While they reject the “wisdom and understanding that the Spirit gives” (Col 1:9).
 Which alone can connect us to “the riches of the wisdom and knowledge of God” (Rom 11:33).

 Philosophy in Paul’s Time